UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • While you cannot lower the rate itself, you can reduce your total cost by lowering your energy usage through home efficiency upgrades.

-There is nothing more frustrating than signing up for a great electricity rate, only to open your first bill and see it’s higher than you expected due to “extra” fees.
-If you live in Houston or the surrounding areas, those line items are likely CenterPoint delivery charges.
-These Houston transmission and distribution utility fees appear on every single bill, whether you choose Gexa, Reliant, or any other retail provider.
-It’s not a mistake, and your provider isn’t hiding things from you; it’s simply the mandatory cost of keeping the power grid running smoothly.
-We’re here to demystify these numbers so you can budget better, verify your monthly charges, and avoid billing surprises.
+There is nothing more frustrating than signing up for a great electricity rate, only to open your first bill and see it is noticeably higher than you expected due to additional fees.
+If you live in Houston or the surrounding areas, those specific line items are your CenterPoint delivery charges in Texas.
+These mandatory Houston electricity delivery fees appear on every single statement, whether you choose Gexa, Reliant, or any other retail provider.
+It isn’t a mistake, and your provider is not hiding anything from you — it is simply the standard cost of keeping the regional power grid running safely and smoothly.
+We are here to demystify these numbers so you can budget better, verify your monthly charges, and avoid billing surprises.

 What Is the CenterPoint Delivery Charge in Texas?

-To understand your bill, you first need to understand who does what regarding Texas deregulated energy market fees.
+To make sense of your bill, you first need to understand who does what regarding Texas deregulated energy market fees and exactly what is a TDU charge in Texas.
 CenterPoint Energy is your Transmission and Distribution Utility (TDU).
-They own the actual poles, wires, transformers, and smart meters that physically deliver electricity to your home.
+They own the actual physical infrastructure that delivers electricity to your home.
 In contrast, companies like TXU, Chariot, or Green Mountain Energy are Retail Energy Providers (REPs).
 They buy the power wholesale and handle your customer service and monthly billing.

-The TDU delivery charges CenterPoint collects are sent directly to the utility to fund grid maintenance.
-On your bill, CenterPoint’s TDU fees may appear under line items like “TDU Delivery Charges,” “TDU Metering Charge,” or “CenterPoint Energy Delivery Charges,” depending on your provider’s unique layout.
+The delivery charges CenterPoint collects are passed directly to the utility to fund ongoing grid operations.
+On your bill, these fees may appear under line items like “TDU Delivery Charges,” “TDU Metering Charge,” or “CenterPoint Energy Delivery Charges,” depending on your provider’s unique statement layout.
 Your electricity company does not profit from these specific fees.
-Instead, this money funds the critical infrastructure that keeps the lights on, pays for emergency storm repairs, and covers the local crews who fix outages.
+Instead, this money funds critical infrastructure improvements, including routine tree trimming around power lines, storm hardening initiatives to protect against severe weather, and advanced smart meter technology upgrades.
 Think of it like shipping costs for an online order: you pay for the product (electricity), but you also have to pay the carrier (CenterPoint) to transport it safely to your doorstep.

 Updated for March 2026.
 Always confirm the latest published rate before you calculate your monthly budget.